Stuycs-K/final-project-8-chenq-donga/README.md

 ## Instructions
- - Left Click to place tower
+ - Left Click to place tower.
- - `u` to upgrade a tower while hovering over it
+ - `u` to upgrade a tower while hovering over it.
- - `m` or `s` to evolve into minigun or sniper, respectively
+ - `m` or `s` to evolve into minigun or sniper, respectively.
- - spacebar to restart
+ - Press spacebar to restart when you lose.
+ - If you forget these instructions, there is also an instruction list on the side of the game when you load it up.